yaminiu/datagov-deploy/README.md

 ### Testing with kitchen

+_Note: we are [moving away](https://github.com/GSA/datagov-deploy/issues/581) from test-kitchen in favor of molecule._

-We use [Kitchen](https://kitchen.ci/) for testing playbooks, although we are moving suites to molecule.
+We use [Kitchen](https://kitchen.ci/) for testing playbooks.

 Run a single suite.